JeromeJGuay/dcs5/README.md

   - dynamic_stylus_mode: (true/false) If true, reading profiles will change for each output mode as defined in the next section.
   - backlight_level: (0-95) Backlight intensity
   - length_units: Units of the measurements values either **cm** or **mm**
   - stylus: Name of the stylus in use.
-Must be defined in the [devices_specifications](#device-specification) file.
+Must be defined in the [devices_specifications](#device-specification) configuration file.
   - auto_enter: Automatically press the *enter* key after a length or weight value is printed.

 + reading_profiles: